Bigyls/CTFdDockerContainersPlugin/README.md

 - DEBUG : Help for diagnostics
 - ERROR : What more can I say

+### Rate limits

+If the CTF is a physical event, be careful about limits at API endpoints.
+Feel free to change values or remove them by commenting them.

 ## Roadmap
 - [ ] Write tests.
 - [ ] Possibility to use 2 docker TCP connection method (like 1 windows and 1 linux).